azap2124/e-commerce_study/README.md

 5. Do companies that sell to many countries have higher revenues?
 6. Is there a relationship between merchant profile pictures and sales?

+## Preparing our data
+The dataset I used can be found [here](https://data.world/jfreex/summer-products-and-sales-performance-in-e-commerce-on-wish).
+This data comes from the Wish platform.
+It incorporates data gathered from 2020 until the present moment and it was last updated on June 5th 2023.

+I will be using Microsoft SQL Server Management Studio to analyze the data.

+## Processing
+#### Cleaning the Data
+* Used Microsoft Excel to remove duplicates in the data, streamlining the dataset and ensuring that each record is unique.
+* For consistency, I converted all columns to the snake_case naming convention.
+* Converted data types when importing data to SQL Server to it's corresponding data types in the database schema.
+This ensures the data is accurately stored in the database, allowing for efficient querying.
+* Removed columns that were irrelevant to this analysis, streamlining the dataset further and focusing only on the essential variables pertinent to our research objectives.

 ## CODES:
 ### What are the most popular products based on units sold?
 How do they compare in terms of price and rating?
 * Top 20 units by units sold: shows top 20 products with highest units sold